jnel-221/jnelson/README.md

 3. Portfolio Placeholder Photos: the photos used as placeholder images were taken from my photo collection (taken by me when out and about).

 ## For Development

-Currently the portfolio page contains placeholder images (photos taken by me on various adventures).
-These will be replaced with screenshots of (and links to) projects as I develop them.
-The Contact Me form components are not yet functional.
-Github, Linked-In, and other profile links will be added as I update my profiles and gain coding experience.
+1. Portfolio: the placeholder images will be replaced with screenshots taken from applications as they are added to the portfolio.
+Captions and links to the applications will be added as well.
+2. Contact Me: the submit button needs additional programing to send an email upon clickng.
+3. Github, Linked-In, and social media links:  these will be added as I update my repositories, resume, etc. with current work.
+4. Font Awesome: additional research needed to apply font awesome icons to form fields and toggler.

 ## Resources
 Bootstrap CSS